jaisharma10/A_Star_Algorithm/README.md

 ### Heuristic

 Using a good heuristic is important in optimizing the performance of A*.
-We use the Euclidean Distance Heuristic:
+I calculate Euclidean Distance between the node and the goal:

 <p align="center">
         <img src = "Images/heuristic.PNG" width = "400">